-Figure 3: Sequence Diagram for Service Metadata Publisher Adding, Updating and Removing Metadata for a Participant
+Figure 3: Sequence Diagram for SMP Adding, Updating and Removing Metadata for a Participant

-Each Service Metadata Publisher is required to register the address of its server with the Service Metadata Locator.
+Each SMP is required to register the address of its server with the SML.
 Only once this has been done can information relating to specific Participant Identifiers be presented to the SML.
 The address for the metadata for a given participant is tied to the address of the SMP with which the participant is registered.
-For this purpose, the SMP uses the ManageServiceMetadata interface with flows as shown in .
+For this purpose, the SMP uses the ManageServiceMetadata interface with flows as shown in Figure 4.